Soft Switching Expert Policies for Controlling Systems with Uncertain Parameters: Proposed Method

 \section{Proposed Method}

-We apply DRL with a simulator to synthesize a control policy for a nonlinear system (\ref{dynamical_system}).
-Since we cannot identify the system parameter $\xi_{t}$ beforehand, it is necessary to account for the effects of the reality gap across the system parameter space $\Xi$.
-Instead of DR, which relies on DNNs with recurrent architectures and is difficult to apply in a large system parameter space, we propose the two-stage algorithm for controlling the system (\ref{dynamical_system}) while accounting for a large reality gap, as shown in Fig. \ref{fig:SSEP}.
-In the first stage, multiple representative points are selected from the system parameter space $\Xi$ and a control policy is learned for each corresponding simulated system in a simulator, which is referred to as an \it expert policy\rm.
-In the second stage, the expert policies are combined using a normalized weighted-sum formulation, and switching among them is performed smoothly by online adjustment of the weights based on observations from the real system.
+We propose the two-stage algorithm shown in Fig. \ref{fig:SSEP} for controlling nonlinear systems with uncertain system parameters using DRL and a simulator.
+In the first stage, multiple representative points are selected from the system parameter space $\Xi$ and a control policy is learned for each corresponding simulated system, which is referred to as an {\it expert policy}.
+In the second stage, the expert policies are combined through a convex combination, where the weights are adjusted online based on observations from the real system.
+As a result, the proposed method provides a smooth transition among expert policies.
 The algorithm is called the \it soft switching expert policies \rm (SSEP) algorithm.